Research programme

 LEGITIMULT assesses the impact of the measures taken by various international, national and subnational governments on multilevel institutions and intergovernmental relations in the wake of the Covid-19 pandemic.

 The project 'INFLUEX: Influence of experts on public policy’ tackles the question of expert influence in policy-making head-on.
 The project aims to define, measure and explain the policy influence of different expert actors, such as expert advisory bodies and national and international expert bureaucracies.
 To measure expert influence, the project draws on unique data on policy-making processes and uses creative new methods such as citation analysis and ‘plagiarism’ analysis.
-It also examines the normative question of how much influence experts ought to have in a democracy and how the involvement of experts in policy-making should be organized.
+It also examines the normative question of how much influence experts ought to have in a democracy and how the involvement of experts in policy-making should be organised.

 Bauer, M.W., Peters, B.G., Pierre, J., Yesilkagit, A.K. & Becker, S. (eds.)
 (2021), Democratic backsliding and public administration : how populists in government transform state bureaucracies.
 Cambridge: Cambridge University Press